 11 Lima Beans Can Help You Live Longer

-In a study called Food Habits in Later Life (FHLL), researchers in Australia looked at 785 older people living in different parts of the world (Australia, Sweden, Japan, and Greece) between 1988-1991.
+In a study called Food Habits in Later Life (FHLL), researchers in Australia studied 785 older people living in different parts of the world (Australia, Sweden, Japan, and Greece) between 1988 and 1991.
 They noted that every 20 grams of fiber from beans eaten daily was associated with an 8% reduction in death.

 Why is this?

 Is it the fiber in beans?
 Is it the other minerals or phytonutrients in beans?
-Or, is it because of a cumulative effect of the things I mentioned in this review?
+Or, is it because of a cumulative effect of what I mentioned in this review?
 I think that is closer to the truth trying to pin this longevity benefit on any single nutrient.

 Bottom line. if you want to live longer and prosper, eat more beans.